KaushikML/vf_health_copilot/README.md

 NGO planners often lack tools to:

-- identify where healthcare services exist
+- Identify where healthcare services exist
-- detect gaps in infrastructure and care
+- Detect gaps in infrastructure and care
-- validate facility claims
+- Validate facility claims
-- make data-driven investment decisions
+- Make data-driven investment decisions

 This leads to inefficient resource allocation and missed critical healthcare needs.